 Sexual consent is simple.
 We should all be clear what constitutes rape.
 Consent Is … beautiful, it is enthusiasm, it is free choice, it is mutual.

 It is NOT assumed, NOT a right of marriage, NOT in the clothes you wear.
 These views, shared on Twitter this week in response to a new awareness campaign by the Crown Prosecution Service, which I head, show that the vast majority of people fully understand consent.
 And yet a myth persists that establishing whether someone is a willing sexual partner is somehow complicated, even unreasonable.
 Some victims are still blamed in a way that simply does not happen for other crimes.
 If someone is burgled, the automatic response is not to ask: “What did you do to deserve that?”
+The issue is that for too long as a society we too have blamed victims – usually women – for letting themselves be raped; and we have forgiven perpetrators – usually men – for acting on some kind of instinct from which they seemingly must be protected.
+First, it is my job to apply the law and bring prosecutions.
 Good Links.
 Ielts-yasi.englishlab.net (Updated Aug.
 5, 2012) Good Internet Links for Reading About Topics The links on this page will show you some links to websites that have useful articles on some common IELTS Speaking test questions.

 A witness is somebody who is actually present when something happens and who sees what happens.
 Example Sentences Questions police ask witnesses Did you see what she was wearing?
 Description of a suspect He was wearing sunglasses.He had a mustache.He had a beard.She was dressed in black.She had a baseball cap on.She was wearing gloves.Hair: short, long, shoulder length, curly, straight, spiky, brown, blond, black, red, in a ponytailBody: skinny, fat, chubby, medium build, muscular, tall, short, average height.
 Police Helping Tourists.
 Police Vocabulary Quiz.
 Crime and Punishment - English Quiz.
 Vocabulary - Crime and Punishment.
 A crime is a serious offence such as murder or robbery.